Atypical Antibodies and Blood Grouping

 If possible please include a clotted sample to allow testing of serum The tests above will be performed using plasma if this is the only patient sample(s) available.
 However, if all tests for antibodies are negative and there is strong evidence of haemolysis, a serum sample may be requested in order to repeat the tests.
 It is possible that some weak, complement-dependent antibodies will be more readily detected in serum.

 If all reactions are negative, further investigations will be considered for non-haemolytic transfusion reactions e.g. HLA antibodies, anti-IgA.

 if further blood is required urgently the NHSBT will provide ABO, Rh phenotype matched, K negative units.
 Pre-transfusion tests will be performed using the post- transfusion sample.

 Routine ABO/RhD groups can be performed with or without an antibody screen and a blood group card can be issued.

-Samples can be referred for investigation if anomalous results are obtained with routine ABO or RhD grouping. e.g. to distinguish between "D variants" and weak D antigens.
+Samples can be referred for investigation if anomalous results are obtained with routine ABO or RhD grouping, for example, to distinguish between "D variants" and weak D antigens.
 In case of ABO grouping problems saliva may be requested.
 It is important to include relevant clinical data.
 A blood group card can be issued.

 In a high proportion of DAT positive cases with free autoantibodies referred to the RCI laboratories, alloantibodies are also present.
 Therefore it is recommended that samples from patients requiring a transfusion and with a positive DAT are referred so that clinically significant alloantibodies, which might be masked, can be detected and identified.
 In these cases absorptions may be performed and adequate volumes of samples are required.